+The presence of hazardous substances in soil, water, and air may put community health at risk.
+Bioremediation may provide a possible solution.
 Bioremediation techniques utilize aerobic and anaerobic microbial species to reduce contamination by breaking down pollutants into less-toxic substances.
 Microbes are well known for their ability to break down a variety of organic compounds, and they have already demonstrated success in cleaning up pollutants such as crude oil, gasoline, pesticides, and sewage.
-Further, by applying naturally occurring organisms in the reduction of pollutants, there is less disruption to the environment as compared to conventional technologies, and fewer resources and energy are required to sustain it.

 ATCC provides a variety of authenticated microbial strains with potential applications in bioremediation research.
 Explore our resources today!